facebook/create-react-app/docusaurus/docs/importing-a-component.md

 ## Absolute Imports

 You can configure your application to support importing modules using absolute paths.
 This can be done by configuring a `jsconfig.json` or `tsconfig.json` file in the root of your project.
-If you're using TypeScript in your project, you will already have the `tsconfig.json` file present.
+If you're using TypeScript in your project, you will already have a `tsconfig.json` file.

 Below is an example `jsconfig.json` file for a JavaScript project.
 You can create the file if it doesn't already exist: